 A top-up plan, therefore, is a cost-effective way to increase your health insurance cover.
 You can take a base policy and a top-up over and above that policy.
 This way you can use your base health insurance policy to make a claim up till the deductible amount and use your top-up plan for any payments over that.

-This way if there is a claim of Rs.
-3 lakh, you can use both your base policy and top-up plan to pay your bills.
+This way if there is a claim of more than Rs 3 lakh, you can use both your base policy and top-up plan to pay your bills.